The Lands

 The Grazia Confederacy

-Subjects: All humans residing in the territory of the Confederacy
+Subjects: All residing in the territory of the Confederacy

-Government: The Overlord is all-but-absolute and is only limited by his own acute sense of what the Grazian public and military will accept at any given time.
-Rufus allows conquered barons and baronesses to nominally 'rule' over ancestral estates but every one of them is shadowed by a member of The Inspectorate (themselves a part of the military).
-In practice it is the local Inspector who rules an estate.
+Government: The Warlord is all-but-absolute and is only limited by his own acute sense of what the Grazian public and military will accept at any given time.
+Rufus allows conquered barons and baronesses to nominally 'rule' over ancestral estates but every one of them is shadowed by a knight known as an Intendant.
+In practice it is the local Intendant who rules an estate.
 Within the capital itself Rufus is served by a Committee of personally selected advisors who replicate many of the day-to-day functions and appearance of a municipal council but can be dismissed at a whim.
 Rufus is served by a secret police known rather fancifully as the Adamantine Order.
 The emblem of Grazia is a Gauntlet.
-For more information see Rufus The Perverted, Tempest, and Orazio Girdler.
+For more information see Rufus The Dastard, Tempest, and Orazio Girdler.

-Urban Geography: In many ways Port Grazia the capital is a rather boring city of grey stone structures (as distinct from the more colourful selections of stone utilised in other cities from Nartellfar to Farport).
-However it still has some impressive structures which include the Ironhand Fortress (home of the Inspectorate and the Adamantine Order) and the Circus of Gladiators.
+Urban Geography: In many ways Port Grazia the capital is a rather boring city of grey and stucco (as distinct from the more colourful selections of stone utilized in other cities from Nartellfar to Farport).
+However it still has some impressive structures which include the Ironhand Fortress (home of the dictatorship) and the Circus of Gladiators.

 HAVEN